 In terms of the AdS/CFT correspondence, R\'{e}nyi entropies with the entangling surface being a sphere can be calculated by hyperbolic black holes \cite{Casini:2011kv,Hung:2011nu}.
 Suppose we want to calculate the R\'{e}nyi entropies of a CFT with a gravity dual, and the entangling surface between A and B is a sphere of radius $R$.
 By a conformal mapping, the R\'{e}nyi entropy is related to the free energy of a hyperbolic black hole:

 where $T_0=\frac{1}{2\pi R}$ is the temperature of a zero-mass hyperbolic black hole, $S_\text{therm}$ is the thermal entropy of the hyperbolic black hole, and $S_\text{therm}=-\partial F/\partial T$.
-In Secs.~\ref{sec:two}-\ref{sec:adsd}, we have set $R=1$.
+In Secs.~\ref{sec:two}--\ref{sec:adsd}, we have set $R=1$.

-A phase transitions of hyperbolic black holes at a sufficiently low temperature imply a phase transition of R\'{e}nyi entropies in $n$, i.e., $S_n$ is non-analytic at some $n=n_c$.
-As shown in Fig.~\ref{fig:FT4}, there is always a second-order phase transition at $T=1/2\pi$, i.e., $n=1$ (except for $\alpha=1$).
-However, $\partial_nS_n$ is still continuous and the R\'{e}nyi entropies give a well-defined entanglement entropy in the $n\to 1$ limit \cite{Belin:2014mva}.
-For $1/\sqrt{3}<\alpha<\sqrt{3}$, there is a minimum temperature $T_\text{min}$ for the hairy black hole, and there is a first-order phase transition at $T=T_\text{min}$, corresponding to the parameter $n_c$ of R\'{e}nyi entropies.
+A phase transition of hyperbolic black holes at a sufficiently low temperature implies a phase transition of R\'{e}nyi entropies in $n$; i.e., $S_n$ is nonanalytic at some $n=n_c$.
+As shown in Fig.~\ref{fig:FT4}, there is always a phase transition at $T_c=1/2\pi$, i.e., $n=1$ (except for $\alpha=1$).
+Since the phase transition is third order, $\partial_nS_n$ is continuous and the R\'{e}nyi entropies give a well-defined entanglement entropy in the $n\to 1$ limit; see also \cite{Belin:2014mva}.
+For $1/\sqrt{3}<\alpha<\sqrt{3}$ ($\alpha\neq 1$), there is a minimum temperature $T_\text{min}$ for the hairy black hole, and there is a zeroth-order phase transition at $T=T_\text{min}$, corresponding to another $n_c$ of R\'{e}nyi entropies.